TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

    Defines how the markup is returned.
 All values of the :js:`Icons.markupIdentifiers` enum are allowed, these are: `default` and `inline`.
 Please note that `inline` is only meaningful for SVG icons.

-The method :js:`getIcon()` returns a jQuery Promise object, as internally an AJAX request is done.
+The method :js:`getIcon()` returns a jQuery Promise object, as internally an Ajax request is done.

 .. note::
    Since TYPO3 v9, the icons are cached in the localStorage of the client to reduce the workload off the server.